SU clerical staff aiming to hold election to unionize by end of May

 Calysta Lee | Staff Photographer

 She said many people involved in the recognition process consulted past unionization agreements with the university.
-Clerical workers hope their efforts will receive “equal treatment” to those of past unionizing groups, she said.
+The staff hope their efforts will receive “equal treatment” to those of past unionizing groups, she said.

-Loren Cunningham, internship placement coordinator at the School of Social Work in SU’s David B. Falk College of Sport and Human Dynamics, said over 50% of clerical personnel across SU’s academic units have signed union cards.
+Loren Cunningham, internship placement coordinator at the School of Social Work in SU’s David B. Falk College of Sport and Human Dynamics, said over 50% of administrative, professional and technical personnel across SU’s academic units have signed union cards.
 Cunningham said academic staff largely consists of women, which contributed to her motivation to increase benefits.

 “My core values around empowerment of women and financial independence, that’s something that’s really important to me,” Cunningham said.
 “I really think these themes of equity for staff in terms of benefits … really resonates for me.”

-Note: CLARIFICATION: A previous version of this article referred to the staff as “clerical staff” as stated in press releases.
-Administrative, professional and technical staff better represents the group’s membership.